Gemini Image Models (Nano Banana Family)

 Conclusion

 The Nano Banana family covers the full range of image creation and editing needs within Scenario.
-Gemini 3.1 is the recommended default for most workflows, offering up to 14 reference images, resolutions from 512 to 4K, and Google Search support at a fast and cost-efficient pace.
+Gemini 3.1 is the recommended default for most workflows, offering up to 14 reference images or optional input video, resolutions from 512 to 4K, Google Search support, and a Thinking Level control — all at a fast and cost-efficient pace.
 Gemini 3.0 Pro is the right choice when the work demands maximum resolution, multi-reference identity consistency, or factual grounding through Google Search.
 Gemini 2.5 is also available for teams with existing workflows built around it.

 Across all three models, the quality of your prompt remains the single biggest factor in output quality.
-Clear, specific instructions with well-chosen reference images will consistently outperform elaborate settings with a vague prompt.
+Clear, specific instructions with well-chosen reference images or a well-selected input video will consistently outperform elaborate settings with a vague prompt.